Building A Skin Care Routine For Sensitive Skin: Replace This With That

 The thing about konjac sponges is that they don't have that feeling that you're scrubbing your skin.
 Some people really enjoy this sensation.
 You can still try using a gentle face scrub with some abrasive elements, but opt for particles known to be non-damaging, like jojoba beads or bamboo powder.

 #3 Replace Retinol With Bakuchiol

 Retinoids are a double-edged sword for those with sensitive skin: they are very effective, but often the degree of irritation they cause is so bad you just can't keep using them.

 Fortunately, there is an alternative to retinoids that won't sacrifice your skin's health: bakuchiol.

 We've written extensively about Bakuchiol and the science behind it.
-Bakuchiol is a natural plant-derived retinoid alternative that has been shown to have comparable anti-aging benefits without the irritation of traditional retinol.
+Bakuchiol is a natural plant-derived alternative that has been shown to have comparable benefits for anti-aging and anti-acne, without the irritation of traditional retinol.

 For those with sensitive skin, bakuchiol is an ideal substitute for retinol.
 It reduces inflammation and redness as effectively as certain synthetic retinoids and boasts antioxidant properties that protect the skin from free radical damage.